Skip to content

 • Validates inputs with assertions

-The mint and burn functions follow the same pattern, using Address::zero() as the source/destination to indicate minting/burning.
+The mint and burn methods follow the same pattern, using Address::zero() as the source/destination to indicate minting/burning.

 Events are structs with #[indexed] fields for filtering: